 work with the patterns of our own lives with honesty and courage

-then we may just find the kinds of freedom only possible to live in the moment, not write about or describe after the fact.Brief¶
+then we may just find the kinds of freedom that can only be lived in the moment, not written about or described after the fact.Brief¶

 "Slackers were a people of the early and mid-1980's who wanted to create more time to have fun and read and think [...]
 The net looked like this great way to create time.
 We were all gonna get to work at home, in our underwear, in our own time, and exchange and transact directly in some kind of an Etsy, Burning Man-like rave of culture and intellect.
 But something else happened on the way home from Wired magazine, which is that the internet instead became the poster child for the dying Nasdaq stock exchange and, as I see it, the dying industrial age economy.
 So, instead of using the net to create more time for people, we turned human attention into the next commodity."

 In the extractive perspective of corporate capitalism, human attention is an untapped resource.
 We were only spending 8 hours a day working and 2 hours consuming, so why not encourage us to spend 48-hours a day working, consuming, and socializing?
 This is possible if we break up our attention into four parallel tracks - all in the pursuit of "mining time".

 This way of thinking has landed us in what Rushkoff calls ‘present shock’ where stories of analog progress connecting past and future have been replaced by the constant emergency of being ripped out of the flow of time in order to make some kind of choice: